vmware-tanzu/velero-plugin-for-microsoft-azure/README.md

     AZURE_CLIENT_ID=`az ad sp list --display-name "velero" --query '[0].appId' -o tsv`
     ```

-1. Now you need to create a file that contains all the environment variables you just set.
+1. Now you need to create a file that contains all the relevant environment variables.
 The command looks like the following:

     ```bash
         cat << EOF  > ./credentials-velero